cssr-tools/pycopm/docs/_sources/examples.rst.txt

     cd examples/configurations/drogon
     pycopm -i input.toml -o drogon_coarser

-The following are the drogon model from `opm-tests <https://github.com/OPM/opm-tests/tree/master/drogon>`_ and coarsened model generated using **pycopm**:
+The following are the drogon model from `opm-tests <https://github.com/OPM/opm-tests/tree/master/drogon>`_ and coarsened model generated using **pycopm** using ResInsight for the visualization:

 .. figure:: figs/drogon_coarser.png